msolonko/weather_station/README.md

 You will find the code for all of these, with some comments, here.

-Soon, there will be an instructable released on this.
+You can see the instructable on how to make this weather station and program it here: https://www.instructables.com/id/ESP8266-Weather-Station-That-Displays-Data-on-a-We/

 Check out my data collection: http://www.msolonko.net/espdata